abramhindle/ttwl-cli-saveedit/README-saves.md

 This can be done with the `--name` option:

-    bl3-save-edit old.sav new.sav --name "Gregor Samsa"
+    ttwl-save-edit old.sav new.sav --name "Gregor Samsa"

 ## Save Game ID

 Like with BL2/TPS, I suspect that this ID isn't at all important, but the editor can set it anyway with the `--save-game-id` option.
-BL3 itself sets the savegame ID to match the filename of the savegame, if interpreted as a hex value (so `10.sav` would have an ID of `16`).
+WL itself sets the savegame ID to match the filename of the savegame, if interpreted as a hex value (so `10.sav` would have an ID of `16`).

-    bl3-save-edit old.sav new.sav --save-game-id 2
+    ttwl-save-edit old.sav new.sav --save-game-id 2

 ## Save Game GUID